Best Quotes From Mindset by Carol Dweck – Fixed Mindset vs. Growth Mindset:

 It’s important to realize that people don’t typically have a completely fixed mindset or a completely growth mindset – everybody has a combination of both.
 But we do, however, tend to fall on one side of the spectrum in most situations.
 If you currently feel like you fall into the growth mindset group in regard to school, business, career, parenting, relationships, etc. then you’re on the right track.
 If you fall within the fixed mindset group, however, you may want to fully examine the negative impact it’s having on your full potential as a human being.
 The good news is that change is entirely possible.
 Thanks to neuroplasticity, the brain can make new connections and grow through learnings and experiences.
 Nobody is “stuck” with their natural abilities.
 Everyone is capable of self-transformation.

 Believing that intelligence and talent are fixed traits is an outright myth.
 With enough coaching and training, it’s very possible for people with inferior natural abilities to outwork the “gifted” ones.
 Just take Michael Jordan, for example, who was cut from the varsity basketball team in high school.
-If he had a fixed mindset about his abilities, he would’ve just given up right then – why put in effort when improvement is impossible?
+If he had a fixed mindset about his abilities, he would’ve just given up right then – why put in the effort if improvement isn’t possible?
 But instead, he took on this setback with a growth mindset.
 In fact, every perceived “rejection” or “failure” throughout his career only fueled his passion and desire to get better.
 As a result of the growth mindset he applied over the course of his career, he’s now commonly referred to as the best basketball player of all-time.
 We tend to think that all of the “greats” not only in sports, but in mathematics, science, and every other field, made it there because of their innate abilities – not hard work.
 But the truth is that natural talent only takes you so far.
 The “greats” have been able to master their craft through thousands of hours of practice, while nobody else was willing to put the work in.
 Consistency is what ultimately leads to mastery.

 How These Concepts From Mindset By Carol Dweck Relate to Trading: